mwolff44/django-simple-invoice/README.md

     data = [('2014-02-05', '200.00'), ('2014-02-20', '500.00'), ]

 It will be your job to manage the `is_exported` fields for `Invoice` and `InvoicePayment`.
 There is three choices for `Invoice.is_exported`:
-- `no` : Ǹothing from that invoice has been exported
+- `no` : Nothing from that invoice has been exported
 - `invoice_only` : The invoice (aka. the items) has been exported, but not the payments
 - `yes` : Everything has been exported, invoice and payments